reissjohnson/CV/README.md

 ## Reiss Johnson

 - I am a young professional with a passion for technology & adventure.
-- 22 years old, Manchester.
-I got my first computer aged 6 and it went from there, my background is in photography & media.
-However in autumn of 2015, I decided to learn to code, as I wanted to be part of an industry that is ever-expanding & be able to secure a future for myself.
+- I am 22 years old & based in Manchester.
+My background is in photography & media, however in autumn of 2015, I decided to learn to code, as I wanted to be part of an industry that is ever-expanding & be able to secure a future for myself.
 - I love to help others to learn as well as learn myself, and by gaining my first role as a junior developer.
 I hope to further my existing knowledge.

 ## Skills